Conservation - Activity 5 - Otterly Cute

 These days, they are under threat for many reasons: the fur trade, destruction of habitat, oil spills and fishing nets.
 They are found in Canada, Russia, Japan and the USA.

 Use our template to make your own cuddling parent and baby otter.
 Just cut the shapes out and attach the arms and legs using paper fasteners – or with glue if you don’t have paper fasteners.
 Then colour them in and send us a picture.

 Fun Facts About Sea Otters

 - Unlike most marine mammals, sea otters don’t have a layer of blubber (fat) to keep them warm.

 - Instead, they have the thickest coat in the animal kingdom: up to 150,000 strands of hair per square centimetre

-To find out more about otters, check out the UK Wild Otter Trust web site for some great educational materials: www.ukwildottertrust.org.
+To find out more about otters, check out the UK Wild Otter Trust website for some great educational material: www.ukwildottertrust.org.